Go hog wild with pig drawings.

 For a more realistic pig, represent the musculature with lines inside the body.
 Whitlatch adds a curved line towards the shoulder area and another, smaller curved line above the hind leg to represent the tip of the pelvis.
 She refers to photos frequently to get all of the body contours just right and to add some hair to the ears and tail.

-Painting digitally, Braun uses a pink salmon color for his pig.
-“I take a darker and more saturated pink color to give the ears a little gradient to show more blood flow there,” Braun says.
+Painting digitally, Braun uses a pink salmon colour for his pig.
+“I take a darker and more saturated pink colour to give the ears a little gradient to show more blood flow there,” Braun says.
 He does the same with the snout and uses a soft brush to smooth the transitions.

 Add highlights and shadows.

-For her realistic pig, Whitlatch adds shadows with a warm gray color under the inside of the legs, underneath the chin and toward the interior of the ear.
-“If we imagine that the pig is walking around outside, and the sun is shining down on it, these are the areas where the light can’t reach,” she says.
+For her realistic pig, Whitlatch adds shadows with a warm grey colour under the inside of the legs, underneath the chin and toward the interior of the ear.
+“If we imagine that the pig is walking around outside and the sun is shining down on it, these are the areas where the light can’t reach,” she says.
 For her finishing touches, Whitlatch adds a little more pink to the nose area and a dark blue to the eye, since domestic pigs’ eyes are often blue.